arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 <div class = "answer">
 <details><summary>Click to see an explanation of the answer.</summary>

 R is a programming language that is free and open source.
 It's a good idea to use RStudio, which is an editor or IDE (Integrated Development Environment) to write your R code.
 You can use a "server" edition at your institution or via RStudio.cloud, or you can download RStudio to your own computer.
-One kind of document you can write in RStudio is an R Markdown document, which allows you to weave together human language, written in Markdown, along with computer code, often but not necessarily always the R language.
+One kind of document you can write in RStudio is an R Markdown document, which allows you to weave together human language, written in Markdown, along with computer code.

 </details>
 </div>